-This Statement covers the period from 1 April 2021 to 31 March 2022.
-This year, for the first time, the law requires me to show information about the return on investments within the statement (after the deduction of any charges and transaction costs paid for by members).
+This Statement covers the period from 1 April 2022 to 31 March 2023.
+Information about the return on investments are included within the statement (after the deduction of any charges and transaction costs paid for by members).
 These are included to help you, as members, understand how your investments are performing.